How do I run a contest to market my equity crowdfunding campaign?

 It is inevitable with every crowdfunding campaign to see your traffic ebb and flow.
 One way companies have been able to continue getting eyeballs on their campaign is to create a Social Contest that helps increase your community engagement and get people to your StartEngine page.

 Please keep in mind if you are going to run a social contest before your campaign is live, you are in no way able to say or imply that you will be conducting a Regulation Crowdfunding raise in the future.
 To learn more about what you can and cannot say feel free to refer to this article.

 What is a social contest?

 A social contest is an incredibly powerful tool that incentivizes users to take actions that benefit your company with "Entries" (i.e.- "Like" your Facebook page, follow you on Twitter, or follow your StartEngine campaign) to win a prize.
 There are a number of different websites that will do this for you, but the one we prefer and have integrated into our platform is Gleam.io.

 When setting up a contest, you are able to select which actions you want users to take and Gleam, or a comparable service, will track ALL of the different interactions and keep record of how many entries each user has accumulated.
-Therefore, you can incentivize the users to take the actions that result to the best conversions.
+Therefore, you can incentivize users to take the actions that result in the best conversions.